fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_2.md

 decisions, F and A/B vs. the treat-all and treat-none policy.
-But, as suggested by the evaluation of predictive performance, only the multinomial model could achieve net benefit for making the decisions about class C/D.
+But, as suggested by the evaluation of predictive performance, only the multinomial model could achieve net benefit for making the decisions about class C/D. <br/>

+## Cross-validation

-Overall, the multinomial model appears to be the best.
-However, as we have already mentioned in Part One, the multinomial model has twice as many parameters as the other models.
+<br/> Overall, the multinomial model appears to be the best.
+However, as
+we have already mentioned in Part One, the multinomial model has twice as many parameters as the other models.
 Thus, there is serious doubt about its generalizability to new data.
 Thus, let us perform a cross-validation to validate the values of all performance metrics of our models. <br/>